Introduction

 Third-party extension migration cost

 Another consideration is the cost of any third-party extensions you use.
-Most developers provide a Magento 2. x counterpart for their extensions in Magento 1.x, but you’ll have to pay additional costs.
+Most of the eCommerce agencies identify Magento 2. x counterpart for the extensions in Magento 1.x, but for some extensions you might have to pay additional costs.
 Also, remember to audit your Magento 1.x extensions, as you can avoid migrating or upgrading the ones you no longer need to Magento 2.x and save overall migration cost.

 Magento 2 extensions development cost